-Configured server – any local or remote Jupyter server that you connect to by specifying its URL and token.
+Configured server – any Jupyter server that you connect to by specifying its URL and token.

-Once the server is launched, it is shown as a managed server in the Jupyter Server widget in the Jupyter toolbar.
+Once the server is launched, it is shown as a managed server in the list of the servers in the Jupyter toolbar.
 You can also see the automatically created server kernel in the list of kernels.
-This kernel is based on the PyCharm project interpreter.
+This kernel is based on the Python interpreter configured for the project.

 Stop the Jupyter server

-To stop any running server, switch to the Jupyter Server tool window and click the icon or select the corresponding command in the Jupyter Quick List.
-Preview the status in the tool window.
+To stop any running server, switch to the Jupyter Server tool window and click the icon.
+Preview the status in the Server Log window.

 Once you have shut down the server, the current session is terminated.
-When you start the server next time using the icon or the Jupyter Quick List, execution results for all previous sessions and all notebooks will be lost.
+When you start the server next time using the icon, execution results for all previous sessions and all notebooks will be lost.

-You can execute your notebook code cells on a specific Jupyter servers.
+You can execute your notebook code cells on a specific Jupyter server.

-Execute any code cell to run the server.
+Execute any code cell to run the managed server or to connect to the running configured server.

-If you see the following warning, the kernel of the newly configured server doesn't match your current project interpreter.
+If you see the following warning, the kernel of the newly configured server doesn't match your current Python interpreter.
 For example, it might have a different set of the installed packages.

 You can register your Python interpreter as a kernel on the configured server by clicking the corresponding link.
 After that you can see it in the list of the kernels for the configured server.